vetienne74/hpcscan/README.md

 It features several categories of test cases aiming to measure memory, computation and communication bandwidths.

 * Entirely written in C++
-* Simple code struture based on individual test cases
+* Simple code structure based on individual test cases
 * Easy to add new test cases
 * Design centered on a unique class that handles all operations on multi-dimension (1, 2 \& 3D) Cartesian grids
 * Hybrid OpenMP/MPI parallelism